-The Company has prepared an initial development plan for the clinical study of CLBS201, a CD34+ investigational product for administration into the renal arteries to slow the deterioration or reverse the decline of renal function in patients with diabetic kidney disease ("DKD") who, although at a pre-dialysis stage, exhibit rapidly progressive disease.
+The Company has prepared an initial development plan for the clinical study of CLBS201, a CD34+ investigational product for administration via the renal arteries to slow the deterioration, or, ideally, reverse the decline of, renal function in patients with diabetic kidney disease ("DKD") who, although still pre-dialysis, exhibit rapidly progressive stage 3b disease.
 Progressive kidney failure is associated with attrition of the microcirculation of the kidney.
 Pre-clinical studies in kidney disease and injury models have demonstrated that protection or replenishment of the microcirculation results in improved kidney function.
-A Phase 2 proof of concept, randomized, placebo-controlled study is planned for initiation in the second half of 2021.
+A Phase 2 proof of concept, randomized, placebo-controlled study for the stage 3b chronic kidney disease patient population is planned to initiate in the second half of 2021.
+The protocol, pending final central institutional review board approval, calls for a six subject open-label treatment run-in arm in which patients will be treated sequentially, to be completed, evaluated and cleared for continuation by the study's data safety monitoring board prior to initiating the 40 patient randomized, placebo-controlled, double blinded portion of the trial.
+The Company is projecting that safety data for the six subject run-in arm will be complete by the second quarter of 2022.

-OLOGO[TM] for Treatment of No Option Refractory Disabling Angina
+OLOGOTM for Treatment of No Option Refractory Disabling Angina